kiarashazarnia/kiarashazarnia.github.io/content/post/performance-testing-types.md

 > Load is the number of __services__ that the system under test is providing in the unit of time.

-The definition of service depends on your system functionality:
+The definition of service depends on your system's functionality:

-- For a transactional banking solution: The service is the transaction and the unit of measure for the load of the system will be __transaction per second__ (known as _TPS_).
+- For a transactional banking solution: The service is the transaction and the unit of measure for the load of the system will be __transaction per second__ (known as `TPS`).
 - For an instant messaging system like telegram, service can be considered as the number of concurrent users having a persistent TLS socket connecting to the server.

 So the __designed load__ is understandable now.